tinacms/tina.io/content/docs/getting-started/introduction.md

 **Gatsby Starters**

-* [Gatsby Blog Starter](https://github.com/tinacms/gatsby-starter-tinacms) with Tina — The classic Gatsby starter, but Tinified.
+* [Gatsby Blog Starter](https://github.com/tinacms/gatsby-starter-tinacms) with Tina — The classic Gatsby starter, but Tinafied.
 * [Tina Grande](https://github.com/tinacms/tina-starter-grande) — A more advanced starter to showcase the power of Tina.
 * [Tina Brevifolia](https://github.com/kendallstrautman/brevifolia-gatsby-tinacms) — A Markdown-based blog with minimalist design and Tina for editing.